josecyc/neurosleeve/demo/README.md

 Model type
 * `--option`
-  * spectrogram: loads spectrogram model weights, preprocesses the data and predicts an action every 10 data points or 50 ms
+  * `spectrogram`: loads spectrogram model weights, preprocesses the data and predicts an action every 10 data points or 50 ms
-  * RD: loads raw data model weights and predicts an action every 10 data points or 50 ms
+  * `RD`: loads raw data model weights and predicts an action every 10 data points or 50 ms